Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Subleading-power contributions

 by taking $\epsilon^{\perp}_{\delta\mu}\equiv\frac{1}{2}\epsilon_{\delta\mu\rho\sigma}n^{\rho}\bar{n}^{\sigma}$ and

-In addition, the two-particle higher-twist $B$-meson LCDA, for example~$g^{\pm}_{B}(\omega)$, also generates subleading-power contributions.
+In addition, the two-particle higher-twist $B$-meson LCDAs, for example~$g^{\pm}_{B}(\omega)$, also generate subleading-power contributions.
 The off-light-cone corrections to the renormalized two-body non-local HQET matrix element at $\mathcal{O}(x^2)$~accuracy is given by Ref.~\cite{Braun:2017liq}